yandex-cloud/docs/en/managed-postgresql/operations/cluster-list.md

   {% include [default-catalogue](../../_includes/default-catalogue.md) %}

-  To request a list of PostgreSQL clusters in the default folder, run the command:
+  To request a list of {{ PG }} clusters in the default folder, run the command:

   ```
   $ yc managed-postgresql cluster list